aoliao12138/ReRF/README.md

 ```
 If your compression use `--pca` or `--group_size`, you need to also set them at the rendering

-We provide our compressed files for the scene kpop at [here](https://drive.google.com/file/d/1Ogqh1duYUX84VSSFid_eroO4hw1pZ2vd/view?usp=sharing).
+Follow [ReRF_Dataset](https://github.com/aoliao12138/ReRF_Dataset) to download our compressed files for the scene kpop.
+It contains 4000 frames.
 You can unzip it and render it by using
 ```bash
 LD_LIBRARY_PATH=./ac_dc:$LD_LIBRARY_PATH PYTHONPATH=./ac_dc/:$PYTHONPATH python rerf_render.py --config ./configs/rerf/kpop.py --compression_path <the folder path you unzip>  --render_360 4000 --pca --group_size 20
 ```